 - The NHS has further advice for anyone who is self-isolating at home.

-Disposal of Personal Protective Equipment (PPE)
+Disposal of face coverings and Personal Protective Equipment (PPE)

 How are we supporting our crews?

 All of our crews have been briefed using industry guidance from the Waste Industry Safety and Health (WISH) on social distancing and, wherever possible, are adhering to these.

 Crew leaving times are also staggered in the morning to prevent too many people being in the yard at once.
 Some are leaving as early as 6:20am and this may mean they get to you earlier than normal.
 Please leave your rubbish out by 6:20am so your collection isn't missed.

 How do I put my bins out for collection?